tg1225/Final-Project/README.md

 # Final-Project

-HAPTIC_FAN for the Arduino code.
+HapticFan.ino for the Arduino code.

-PICTURES for detailed images of the circuitry.
+Pictures for detailed images of the circuitry.